6 Secrets to My Favorite Baby Quilt Patterns

+The additional benefit is the larger selection of prints in charm packs which makes for a dynamic quilt top.
 Just piece your blocks in the Brick Path layout shown in the Easy Baby Quilt with Charm Squares Free Pattern and you will have a completed baby quilt before you know it!
 This is a project you can finish in an afternoon.

-Easy Rail Fence Baby Quilt
+Easy Rail Fence Batik Baby Quilt

 The Rail Fence quilt pattern has been around for more than a hundred years and probably has just as many design variations!
 A Rail Fence quilt can be a simple double stack block like this one, or far more intricate with many more stacked rectangles making up each block.
-This Easy Rail Fence Baby Quilt is a beginner friendly baby quilt pattern and is perfect for using fat quarters or clearing out the fabric in your stash pile.
+This Easy Rail Fence Baby Quilt is a beginner friendly batik baby quilt pattern and is perfect for using batik fat quarters or clearing out any fabric in your stash pile.

-#4 Here’s My Secret to An Easy Rail Fence Baby Quilt
+#4 Here’s My Secret to An Easy Rail Fence Baby Quilt – Strip Piecing

 What makes this quilt special is the beautiful batik fabrics with high contrasting prints.
 The secret to making this such an easy quilt and a great design is the strip piecing.
-Pairing bold batik print fabrics with geometric black and white prints creates a dynamic modern quilt.
+Pairing bold batik print fabrics with geometric black and white prints creates a vibrant modern quilt.
 Strip piecing your blocks in 18” lengths provides for even more wonderful design variety across your quilt top.
 This is also very fat quarter friendly, too!